gregnazario/aptos-core/aptos-move/framework/aptos-stdlib/doc/pool_u64.md

 1. Pool start outs empty.
 2. Shareholder A buys in with 1000 coins.
 A will receive 1000 shares in the pool.
 Pool now has 1000 total coins and 1000 total shares.
 3. Pool appreciates in value from rewards and now has 2000 coins.
-A's 1000 shares are now worth 2000 coins.
+A&apos;s 1000 shares are now worth 2000 coins.
 4. Shareholder B now buys in with 1000 coins.
 Since before the buy in, each existing share is worth 2 coins, B will receive 500 shares in exchange for 1000 coins.
 Pool now has 1500 shares and 3000 coins.
 5. Pool appreciates in value from rewards and now has 6000 coins.
 6. A redeems 500 shares.
-Each share is worth 6000 / 1500 = 4.
+Each share is worth 6000 / 1500 &#61; 4.
 A receives 2000 coins.
 Pool has 4000 coins and 1000
 shares left.